-5.14 Tuning
+4.14 Tuning

-5.14.1 Overview
+4.14.1 Overview

 During decoding, Moses scores translation hypotheses using a linear model.
 In the traditional approach, the features of the model are the probabilities from the language models, phrase/rule tables, and reordering models, plus word, phrase and rule counts.
-Recent versions of Moses support the augmentation of these core features with sparse features (Section 7.7), which may be much more numerous.
+Recent versions of Moses support the augmentation of these core features with sparse features (page ??), which may be much more numerous.

 Tuning refers to the process of finding the optimal weights for this linear model, where optimal weights are those which maximise translation performance on a small set of parallel sentences (the tuning set).
 Translation performance is usually measured with Bleu, but the tuning algorithms all support (at least in principle) the use of other performance measures.
-Currently (July 2013) only the MERT implementation supports any metrics other than Bleu - it has support for TER, PER CDER and others as well as support for interpolations of metrics.
 The interest in sparse features has led to the development of new tuning algorithms, and Moses contains implementations of some of these.

-There are essentially two classes of tuning algorithms used in statistical MT: batch and online.
-Examples of each of these classes of algorithms are listed in the following sections.
+There are essential two types of tuning algorithms used in statistical MT: batch and online.
+The algorithms are listed in the following sections.

-5.14.2 Batch tuning algorithms
+4.14.2 Batch tuning algorithms